sagiadinos/SpicyCamCast/README.md

 # SpicyCamCast

-SpicyCamCast is a JavaScript library for easy camera and screencast access.
-Less than 3 KBy minified it provides a simple API to interact with media devices, capture photos, and start/stop video streams.
+SpicyCamCast is a minimal JavaScript library (sub-3KB) for effortless camera and screencast integration.
+Inspired by Benson Ruan [webcam-easy](https://github.com/bensonruan/webcam-easy) library. it capture photos, manage video streams with a concise API.
-The classes were inspired by Benson Ruan [webcam-easy](https://github.com/bensonruan/webcam-easy) library.

 SpicyCamCast leverages modern JavaScript features such as ES6 classes, private fields, promises, and async/await for asynchronous operations.

-This ensures a clean and maintainable codebase.
+Super easy to add this as a module to your project!

 ![ScreenCamCast-Demo.gif](examples/ScreenCamCast-Demo.gif)